-Coyle Hospitality Group—a market leader providing mystery shopping, quality assurance, and market research services exclusively to hospitality companies worldwide—explains how personalized service leads to loyal guests.
+Coyle Hospitality Group—a market leader providing mystery shopping programs, quality assurance consulting, and market research services exclusively to hospitality companies worldwide— explains how personalized service leads to loyal guests.

 A car pulls up on the front drive.
 The valet opens the car door and the guest exits the vehicle.
 In that first instant, the valet captures the key to a trove of information: the guest’s name.
 As the guest approaches the front desk in pleasant conversation with the bellman who will be readily waiting with luggage to go to the room, the front desk agent is prepared because the valet has announced the guest’s arrival.
 “Mr. Jones, welcome back!
 We are so happy to have you here again.”